johndatiles/gatsby-starter-lumen-johndatiles/content/posts/Why-I'm-Starting-a-Blog.md

 It’s a way to connect and hopefully provide value to others from my small corner of the internet.

 ## 7. Document My Life
 This blog documents my life.
 It’s part of all the photos I take, videos I record, and journaling I write.
-Which all tell my story.
+All which tell my story.

 We all document our lives.
 It’s a way to remember.